 Item Issue RAG Rating Comments Action Plan 1 Do you provide disability awareness training to enable all staff to understand and recognise disability issues?
-Staff have not received any recent disability awareness training.
-Provide training on general disability awareness and accessibility issues.
+All staff accessed Disability Awareness training during the 2022-23 academic year.
 2 Do you have arrangements for teachers and teaching assistants to have the necessary training to teach and support children and young people with disabilities if required?
-Staff are able to access training though Activate Central, Hoople or Local/Health Authority channels in addition to in-house training from the SENCo or Educational Psychologist.
+Staff are able to access training though National College, Hoople, Local/Health Authority channels in addition to in-house training from the SENCo.
 3 Do all staff seek to remove all barriers to learning and participation?
 Yes, all children of all abilities are able to access all elements of curricular and extra-curricular activities.
 4 Is teaching appropriately differentiated to meet individual needs so that children and young people make good progress?
 Yes, children with SEND make excellent progress at this setting this setting.
 5 Are all children and young people encouraged to take part in music, drama and physical activities?
 Yes - please see point 3, above.
 6 Do staff provide alternative ways of giving access to experience or understanding for children and young people with disabilities who cannot engage in particular activities, for example some forms of exercise in physical education?
 Yes, staff have a good understanding of ways in which experiences or activities can be altered to suit the specific needs of children.
 7 Do all staff recognise, understand and allow for the additional planning and effort necessary for children and young people with disabilities to be fully included in the curriculum?
 Work is always differentiated and additional resources/equipment used where necessary.
 8 Are all staff encouraged to recognise and allow for the additional time required by some students with disabilities to use equipment in practical work?
 Additional support would be implemented in these situations to enable the child to successfully and safely participate in practical activities.
 9 Do you provide access to appropriate technology for those with disabilities?
 Where necessary we have used technology as recommended by specialist teachers or other professionals.

 10 Are school visits, including overseas visits, made accessible to all children and young people irrespective of attainment or disability?
 All children's needs are catered for and they are all given the opportunity to participate, regardless of any SEND.
 Each trip is personally risk assessed beforehand to accommodate the children with specific difficulties in a very tailor made way.
 For example there is a child who wears a built up shoe due to a foreshortened leg.
 His class teacher always visits sites personally before a class visit to enable specific planning for the day.
 11 Do you ensure that all school staff are familiar with technology and practices developed to assist people with disabilities?
 Staff are offered training as and when the need arises.
+We currently lack a formal literacy programme/software to support children with specific learning difficulties such as dyslexia.
 Consider implementing a more structured cycle of ICT training specifically around SEND.
+Consider purchase of Clicker software to support children as needed.